Enda is an avid gardener and also a builder who loves creative landscaping. He loves to share his tips with those who

 Personally, I zap them as the job is done and I have stopped them annoying anyone else.
 Poison does, however, always remain a viable option.

 How to Get Rid of Rats and Mice

-- A pair of rats can produce TWO THOUSAND babies in ONE year
+- A pair of rats can produce 2,000 babies in one year

 - Rats eat their own poop